 Insulation Shield Separation

 Loss of adhesion between the insulation shield and the insulation is a rare occurrence and is the only fault mode not addressed or at least mitigated by rejuvenation.
-This frog can count on one front paw, and I only have four toes on that paw, the number of failures where the loss of insulation shield adhesion was the cause of failure.
+I can count on one hand the number of failures where the loss of insulation shield adhesion was the cause of failure.
 These few observed failures suggest that chemical contamination of the soil causes swelling of the shield material and loss of adhesion.
 Transformer oil or motor oil spills are suspected culprits.
 If you have a bunch of these kinds of failures on your hands, you have a potential Love Canal situation and you are going to be excavating the whole neighborhood.
 No need to treat the cable.